ishan9220/Election-Analysis/README.md

 ## Challenge Summary

-Deliverable 3: Written Analysis of the Election Audit (20 points) Deliverable 3 Instructions
-Use your repository README to write your analysis of Deliverables 1 and 2.
-The analysis should contain the following:

 Overview of Election Audit: Explain the purpose of this election audit analysis.

 Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.